 After a student has been reinstated, the first instance of a cumulative GPA of less than 2.0 at the close of a fall or spring semester will result in academic probation.
 The second consecutive semester of a cumulative GPA less than 2.0 will result in dismissal from the university if the student’s current semester GPA was also below 2.0.
 In general, a student who has been academically dismissed will not be considered for future reinstatement.
 If the student’s cumulative GPA is below 2.0 but the semester GPA is 2.0 or higher, the student is placed on academic probation for an additional semester.

 Students may request to declare a particular single semester, in which at least nine credits were attempted, non-applicable to their record.
-To qualify, the student must have earned a minimum of 90 credits, at least 45 of which were earned at UMBC, and the quality of the work for the specified semester must be clearly out of line with the rest of the student's record.
-In order to be considered for a non-applicable semester, the GPA for the specified semester must have been less than 1.5.
-Additionally, the student must clearly have changed the focus of their academic program.
-Students may petition the Office of Undergraduate Education to be considered for a non-applicable semester, in which an email of support from the student's academic advisor will also be required.
+To be considered for a non-applicable semester, the student must have earned a minimum of 90 credits, at least 45 of which were earned at UMBC, and the quality of the work for the specified semester (semester GPA must have been less than 1.5) must be clearly out of line with the rest of the student’s record.
+Additionally, the student must clearly have changed the focus of their academic program (this may include a change in major, minor, or certificate program) following the specified semester of poor performance.
+Students may submit a petition to Academic Standards and Policy Administration to be considered for a non-applicable semester.

 Students who are readmitted or reinstated after a lapse of five calendar years or more may petition the Registrar’s Office during the first semester of return to UMBC to have up to 16 credits of failing grades excluded from the calculation of their UMBC grade point average.
 If the petition is approved, the specified courses will be marked on the permanent record as non-applicable (NA), however, all grades earned will still appear.
 Courses approved for exclusion from grade point average calculations may not be changed thereafter, even if the student changes his or her major.